KozBi/Mailbox_postgreSQL/README.md

-🔌 Simple Python Client-Server Application
-A basic Python socket-based client-server app with user accounts and messaging functionality.
+🔌 Python Client-Server Application with User Management and Messaging This project is a socket-based client-server application written in Python, designed for local TCP communication.
+Beyond basic command processing, it introduces user authentication and a simple private messaging system, simulating a minimalistic chat environment.

-🧠 Features
+🧠 Key Features

-TCP communication over localhost (127.0.0.1)
+TCP socket communication over localhost (127.0.0.1)

-User registration and login
+User system with registration, login, and session handling.
+All data are stored in Json files.

-Sending private messages between connected users
+Private messaging between connected users

-Admin acces to all users

-Basic command support:
+Command interface with built-in server commands:

-help – list available commands
+help – display available commands

 uptime – show how long the server has been running

-info – show server version
+info – return server version

-stop – stop the server
+stop – safely shut down the server

-📦 Requirements

-Python 3.x
+⚙️ How it works
+Clients connect to the server and authenticate using a simple text-based protocol.
+After logging in, users can interact via commands or send messages to other online users.